-Did you know that 80% of customers trust online customer reviews just as much as they trust personal recommendations?
+Did you know that 80% of customers trust online customer reviews just as much as personal recommendations?
 In fact, the only recommendation they will trust more is one from friends and family.
 Are you considering Facebook Reviews vs LinkedIn Reviews vs Google My Business Reviews?
 Here’s how to know which platform is best for your business.

 Friends’ social media posts often let us know about that new film with a twist ending you must see or about a great meal friends have enjoyed at a newly opened café.